OID: E10040387

 Dinner organized for all the groups in a local restaurant.

-Tuesday morning.
-9:30 meeting on the terrace of Villa Gabriella.
 First outdoor ice breaking game to get to know each other and create a good working climate.

 Division in small groups and start of the indoors or outdoor sessions with the JUMP trainer.

-Introduction to Module 1: Why is STEM Education Important?
-The evolution of STEM education in the time.
+Introduction to Module 1, Why is STEM Education Important?
+The evolution of STEM education in the time

 13:00 – 15:00 lunch break and free time

-15:00 – 17:30 restarting the lesson.
+Tuesday afternoon session: 15:00 – 17:30

-Module 2: STEM vs. STEAM.
+Module 2, STEM vs. STEAM

-Tuesday: 09:30 – 13:00 lesson.
-Module 3: Explore the STEAM Education Model.
+Module 3, Explore the STEAM Education Model

 13:00 – 15:00 lunch break and free time